Learning to Decouple Complex Systems: Methodology

+where $\mathbb{H}^{\text{entr}}(\cdot)$ and $\mathbb{H}^{\text{gini}}(\mathbf{y})= \frac{1}{2} \sum_i\mathbf{y}_i (\mathbf{y}_i - 1)$ are the standard entropy and the gini-entropy, respectively. $\mathbf{A}_{j,:}$ and $\mathbf{B}_{:,j}$ are the $i$th row and column of $\mathbf{A}$ and $\mathbf{B}$, respectively.
+While the solution to Eq.~(\ref{eq:pj_soft}) is $\mathrm{softmax}(\mathbf{A})$, Eq.~(\ref{eq:pj_sparse}) also has closed-form solution shown in Appendix \ref{app:soft_sparse}.
 Comparing Eq.~(\ref{eq:pj_soft}) to the standard Euclidean projection in Eq.~(\ref{eq:pj_sparse}), we note the entropic regularization $\mathbb{H}(\cdot)$ in Eq.~(\ref{eq:pj_soft}) allows for a smoother trajectory by projecting any $\mathbf{A}$ into the interior of $(n-1)$-simplex.
 We visualize the two versions of projections in Eq.~(\ref{eq:projs}) onto $1$-simplex from some random points in Fig.~\ref{fig:softVSsparse}.
 One can readily see that Eq.~(\ref{eq:pj_sparse}) is an exact projection such that points far from the simplex are projected onto the boundary.
 However, $\mathrm{softmax}$ is smoother by projecting all points onto a relative interior of 1-simplex without sudden change.
 In the context of Bregman divergence, different distances can facilitate efficient convergence under different ``L-relative smoothness'' \cite{dragomir2021fast}, which can potentially accelerate the learning of dynamics.
 We leave this to our future work.

 We further discuss some neural-friendly features of Eq.~(\ref{eq:pj_soft}) and (\ref{eq:pj_sparse}) facilitating the neural computation:

 \textbf{(1)} First, the neural computational graph can be simplified using projection Eq.~(\ref{eq:pj_soft}).
 Though Eq.~(\ref{eq: att_implement}) using projection Eq.~(\ref{eq:pj_soft}) defines a projected dynamical system directly on $\mathbf{A}$, we switch to update the system using $\mathbf{L}$ as follows, which is considered to further ease the forward integration.
 This is achieved by instead modeling the dynamics of the feature before fed into $\mathrm{softmax}(\cdot)$: